 Using this map, you can find Community Fruit Trees near you.
 You can also use fallingfruit.org to find accessible fruit trees in your area.

 Although the idea of Community Fruit Trees may be simple, it is a world away from the industrial, globalized food system where most of us get our food today.
-Most people today purchase fruit from the store that has traveled from across the nation, or even across the world, in fossil fuel powered trucks, ships, and planes.
-It’s picked before it’s ripe, which means it has not developed its peak flavor or nutrition and is likely bred for shipping and storage rather than flavor and nutrition.
+Most fruit at the store has traveled across the nation, or even across the world, in fossil fuel powered trucks, ships and planes.
+It’s picked before it’s ripe, which means it has not developed to peak flavor or nutrition and is likely bred for shipping and storage characteristics rather than flavor and nutrition.
 (Learn more about our current food system with this video).
-Fruit from a community fruit tree is a totally different ball game.
+Fruit from a Community Fruit Tree is a totally different ball game.
 It is not monetized.
-No financial transaction takes place at all.
-Instead, Nature and community provide for each other.
+No financial transactions take place at all.
+Instead, nature and community provide for each other.
 And the fruit is likely to be some of the freshest and richest that can be found.
 We’re on a mission to wake people up to the idea that food doesn’t have to come from the store.
 It can be growing all around us for free!

 A fruit tree typically costs our program around $30 plus the time needed to plant, but it has the potential to produce fruit for multiple generations of people to come.
 For the cost of a few bags of fruit, we can instead produce thousands of pounds of fruit that can feed hundreds of people over the tree’s lifetime.
 Fruit trees are one of the greatest investments we can make for our health, our communities and for the improvement of our natural environment.
 Fruit trees require minimal input at the start and minimal maintenance in the long run.